 Just because your apartment is the size of a postage stamp doesn’t mean you are any less inclined to create a personal workout space that allows you to squeeze in some exercise at your leisure, rather than having to cram in a session at the gym during their daytime hours.
 Most of us hold down full-time jobs that result in long hours and high stress.

-The hassle of having to schlep over to the gym before or after work can put the kibosh on even the best laid plans where fitness is concerned (as can a minimal budget).
-When have the equipment in front of you, ready to go at a moment’s notice (not to mention staring at you accusingly every time you decide to skip your workout), you’re much more likely to stick to the game plan.
+The hassle of having to schlep over to the gym before or after work can put the kibosh on even the best-laid plans where fitness is concerned (as can a minimal budget).
+When having the equipment in front of you, ready to go at a moment’s notice (not to mention staring at you accusingly every time you decide to skip your workout), you’re much more likely to stick to the game plan.
 So here are just a few ways to get the home gym you want even when you live in a tiny apartment.

 Working with Limited Space

 When you are working with limited space you will necessarily have to economize.
 And since you don’t likely want to display bulky exercise equipment in your living room or fill the limited square footage in your bedroom with a large machine or other equipment, it behooves you to find solutions that are designed to take up only minimal space.

 Of course, in an ideal situation, you could use a spare bedroom as a combination home gym/home office, but if you’re living alone, you might want to economize by skipping the cost of an unneeded extra room.
 Luckily, there are a few options that can still deliver the gym experience in the comfort of your tiny home.

 Clearly, there will be no full Olympic benches, no squat racks, no power racks.
 An adjustable bench, perhaps.
 Adjustable dumbbells, more likely.
 Some sort of doorway pull-up bar, almost a necessity.
 Let’s consider some of our options.